MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex5_eDiscovery_recovery.md

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

+1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
+Select the **Profile picture** of **Joni Sherman** in the top right corner and select **Sign out**.
+Afterwards close the browser.

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.
-You may need to sign-out as Joni Sherman by selecting the **profile picture** in the upper-right corner and select **Sign out**.

 1. In the left navigation pane, select **Permissions** and then under **Microsoft Purview solutions** select **Roles**.
 Select the **Records Management** role.